dexterklui/notes/Computer/WebDev/css.md

   - `flex-grow: 1` grow factor to fill available space in main axis
   - `flex-shrink: 1` shrink factor to fit into available space in main axis
   - `flex-basis: 33%` base size from which item grow/shrink
+- `order`: change the ordering among flex items.
+Can be any integer.
+Default is 0, smaller order ranks earlier than larger order.

 For some properties, e.g. `flex`, you may want to apply to all children with `.flex-container > *` selector.